-Australian government announces position on outstanding tax measures
+Government announces position on outstanding tax measures - .PDF file.

 On 6 November 2013, the treasurer and assistant treasurer announced the Australian government’s position in relation to 92 previously announced but unlegislated tax and superannuation measures.
 Of the 92 changes, the government will proceed with 18, abandon seven and significantly amend three initiatives.
 The remaining 64 measures will be subject to further consultation to determine whether there are compelling reasons to proceed.
 The announcement provides a timetable and process to implement (or abandon) previously announced reforms and will provide greater certainty for the business sector on the fate of some important tax measures.
 The legislative enactment of many of these measures will remove the ‘is it law’ impediment for Australian and international business and allow participants to get on with business.